keboola/app-scaffold/README.md

 #### TransformationConfigurationRowsDecorator

-Each configuration row IM is decorated with `source_search` and OM with `metadata` array.
+Each configuration row imput mapping is decorated with `source_search` and output mapping with `metadata` array.
 Changes are prefixed with `__SCAFFOLD_CHECK__`, if any check remain can be tested with `ValidateScaffoldsTest`.
 Original values are preserved with `__SCAFFOLD_CHECK__` prefix.